This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 Next, she established the color values, where the darkest, middle tones, and lightest areas would be.
 Then she would add the general colors in a light oil wash.

 Afterward, the real painting began as Gignilliat developed the faces and hands, giving them more color and form.
-This eventually resulted in a beautiful picture which was then made into a book cover.
+This eventually resulted in a beautiful picture made into a book cover.

 7. Max Ginsburg